 Annually, we carry out hundreds of tests, surveys, reviews and conversations with people with disabilities.
 Throughout our product development process we work with customers, end users and industry experts to get their input on design concepts and test for inclusive user experience.

-In 2022, we plan to launch our first Disability and Accessibility Network.
+In 2022, we launched our first Disability and Accessibility Network.
 The Network will allow us to formalise how we include people with disabilities in our research, in order to build more accessible products.

 If you would like to join our Network and take part in user studies including interviews, surveys, focus groups and more, please get in touch.

 2. WCAG 2.1 AA compliant website

 We launched the main texthelp website (www.texthelp.com) in February 2021.
 Throughout the development phase, we made sure it was WCAG 2.1 AA compliant.

 - Our website changes a lot and we have many content creators.
 We are committed to maintaining the WCAG 2.1 AA standard as our website grows.
 We conduct monthly scans of our website using our own tool, the ReachDeck Auditor.
 This allows us to find and fix any issues as they arise.

 - Complicated writing can be a barrier for many readers with cognitive or reading impairments.
 We know that the more readable our content, the more inclusive our website will be.
 We’re committed to creating all new website content using the ReachDeck Editor.
 This means, it will be written with readability and plain English in mind right from the start.